graphcore/poptorch/docs/user_guide/overview.rst

     :emphasize-lines: 19, 22, 26
     :caption: PopTorch also supports annotating the model directly.
 Both forms can be used interchangeably.

+Please note that PopTorch needs to reserve IPUs in powers of 2 or multiples of
+64. You are advised to configure your model accordingly to take full advantage of the IPUs available.
+However, if you need to run with a different number of IPUs, you can use ``poptorch.Options().autoRoundNumIPUs(True)`` to allow PopTorch to reserve more IPUs than the model specifies.

 Custom ops
 ==========